BobKerns/hou-aibridge/README.md

 This is still in early-stage development, but you can read the [development plan](DEVELOPMENT.md)

 Contributions are encouraged!
 You can read the [contribution policy](CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md)

+## Subprojects

+This project is divided into [subprojeccts](SUBPROJECTS.md).
+As a result, the VSCode explorer view does not exactly match the structure of the file system.
+For example, the [houdini/](houdini/README.md) folder holds multiple Houdini connection projects; these are presented in the explorer as being at top level, siblings to the root of the project.

+In addition, I have enabled collapsing multiple related files into a single collapsed entry.
+The top-level `README.md` can be expanded to reveal the various top-level `.md` files, and `packages.json` displays the `.lock` file as a child.
+This helps minimize clutter in the explorer view.

 ## Release Process